moddedmc-wiki/fabric-modding-wiki/docs/sounds/register-custom-sounds/index.md

         url: /sounds/using-sound
 ---

 ## Preparing the audio file

 Your audio files need to be formatted in a specific way.
-Ogg is an open container format for Multimedia data, such as audio, and is used in case of Minecraft's sound files.
+OGG Vorbis is an open container format for multimedia data, such as audio, and is used in case of Minecraft's sound files.
 To avoid problems with how Minecraft handles distance of sound the audio data needs to have only a single channel (Mono).

-Many modern DAWs (Digital Audio Workstation software) can import and export using this file format.
+Many modern DAWs (Digital Audio Workstation) software can import and export using this file format.
 In the following example the free and open-source software "Audacity" will be used to bring the audio file into the right shape, however any other DAW should suffice as well.

 ![unprepared audio file in Audacity](/docs/sounds/register-custom-sounds/index_0.png)

 In this example, a sound of a [whistle](https://freesound.org/people/strongbot/sounds/568995/) is imported into Audacity.
-It currently is saved as a .wav file and has two audio channels (Stereo).
+It currently is saved as a `.wav` file and has two audio channels (Stereo).
 Edit the sound to your liking and make sure to delete one of the channels using the drop-down element at the top of the "track head".

 ![splitting Stereo track](/docs/sounds/register-custom-sounds/index_1.png)